 ISO Standard 19671 for Condom Compatibility Testing Published

-The first question is ‘should I test to ASTM D 7661 or ISO 19671’?.
-At the time writing the new standard has not been recognised by the FDA.
-Until it has been accepted it would seem wise to use the ASTM standard.
+With these variations in place, the immediate question is 'Should I test to ASTM D 7661 or ISO 19671’?.
+At this time, it seems wise to continue using the ASTM standard, as the new standard has not yet been recognised by the FDA.

-The method of application of the lubricant to the condom is completely different, using a brush on method with a defined volume.
-This may be more realistic than the ASTM dipping and soaking method but requires care to ensure complete application.
+The method of application of the lubricant to the condom is completely different, using a brush-on method with a defined volume.
+Although this may be more realistic than the ASTM dipping and soaking method, it requires care to ensure complete application.

 Both routes still only consider latex condoms.
 At MET we apply the same methods to poly-urethane and polyisoprene products.